2020 NYS 3-8 Assessments FAQ

 - The New York State Education Department will release 75% of test questions

 - Parent score reports have been transformed to be more user-friendly and useful to parents

 4. When will parents receive the test results?

-It is anticipated that the district will send home the individual New York State Assessment reports in late August or early September by mail, dependent upon the New York State Education Department timeline.
+It is anticipated that the District will send home individual New York State Assessment reports in late August or early September by mail, dependent upon the New York State Education Department timeline.